LayanAloufi/layanYass/README.md

 Deadline: Tuesday, 21 July 2026, 4:00 PM.

 After submission, we will review the implementation together.
 Be ready to explain your Dockerfiles, Docker Compose networks, volumes, and GitHub Actions workflow.

+## PROJECT OVERVIEW
+Project Overview
+This project is a containerized Todo application built to demonstrate Docker, Docker Compose, and CI/CD concepts.
+The application consists of three services:
+Frontend: A React (Vite) application served with Nginx.
+Backend: A Flask REST API that handles todo operations.
+Database: A PostgreSQL database used to store todo items persistently.
+The project demonstrates how multiple services can communicate through Docker networks, how persistent data is managed using Docker volumes, and how the entire application can be orchestrated with Docker Compose.
+It also includes a GitHub Actions workflow that automatically builds the Docker images on pull requests and publishes them to Docker Hub when changes are merged into the main branch.

+## Build and Run the Containers Manually

+# Build the Backend Image:
+ docker build -t todo-backend ./backend
+# Run the Backend Container:
+docker run -d --name backend -p 5000:5000 todo-backend

+# Build the Frontend Image:
+ docker build -t todo-frontend ./frontend
+# Run the Frontend Container;
+docker run -d --name frontend -p 3000:80 todo-frontend